-OpenKM is normally configured as a single-instance single-tenant (ST) environment where the tenant (Instance owner) will run a single instance that is installed on one server or across a cluster of them.
+OpenKM is normally configured as a single-instance single-tenant (ST) environment where the tenant (who owns the instance) will run a single instance that is installed on one server or across a cluster of them.

-It may also be possible to run multiple OpenKM instances (Multitenant) on the same server; it will allow the instance owners to store different content and create personalized clients environments.
+It may also be possible to run multiple OpenKM instances (Multitenant) on the same server; it will allow the instance owners to store different content and create personalized client environments.
 Some advantages are:

 OpenKM incorporates a barcode reading and identification module.
-The barcode module supports the following formats, the OpenKM's plug-in architecture, makes it possible to easily extend to other formats.
+The barcode module supports the following formats:

 Codabar, Code 128, UPC-A y UPC-E, Code 39, EAN-8 y EAN-13, RSS-14, Code 93, ITF-14